osisoft/APIDocumentationSandbox/Content_Portal/Documentation/Integration/data-views.md

 ---

 # Data Views
-APIs for working with Data Views
+APIs for working with Data Views<br/>

 ## List Data Views

 <a id="opIdDataViews_List Data Views"></a>

-Returns a list of data views.
+Returns a list of data views.<br/>

 ### Request
 ```text